How to Express & Ask For An Opinion in French (many audio examples)

 Or, to indicate more doubt, you can say "je ne suis pas convaincu" (I'm not convinced)

-4. Rough contradiction
+4. Head-on contradiction

 The art of debate is not really a French tradition - debating on ideas is not typically taught in French school like it in the U.S for example.
 French debates often become quite harsh and disrepectful.
 People participating in discussions often get upset or condescending, and often reject diverging opinions as not worth considering.